Chattahoochee (film): Basis

 The main character, Emmitt Foley, is a fictional character based on Chris Calhoun.
 Chattahoochee appeared in theaters nationwide May 11, 1990.

 Another famous person institutionalized at Chattahoochee was Ruby McCollum, the African-American woman who shot state senator-elect, Dr. C. Leroy Adams in 1952.
 Her case brought many of these same practices to light.

 Reception

 Chattahoochee appeared in theaters nationwide May 11, 1990.
-(Theatrical Release Date: April 20, 1990)The film holds an 11% rating at Rotten Tomatoes based on 9 reviews, with an average score of 4.6/10.
+(Theatrical Release Date: April 20, 1990) The film holds a 9% rating at Rotten Tomatoes based on 11 reviews, with an average score of 4.5 out of 10.
 Oldman compared the responses to Chattahoochee and his 1986 film Sid and Nancy, feeling the former was underappreciated and the latter overrated.
 He described Chattahoochee as "really good" work.